-Leasehold and guarantee deposits are mainly segregated deposits entrusted to lessors of dispensing pharmacies and cosmetics & drug stores, and are exposed to the credit risk of the respective lessor.
+Leasehold and guarantee deposits are mainly segregated deposits entrusted to lessors of dispensing pharmacies, cosmetics stores and interior furnishing shops, and are exposed to the credit risk of the respective lessor.
+Additionally, some of these involve foreign currency transactions related to the import of goods, which are subject to the effects of exchange rate fluctuations.
+However, the exchange rate fluctuation risk is hedged through forward exchange contracts.